 Story: With Burnham now installed as captain, as mentioned above, the USS Discovery will contend with a massive gravitational anomaly in the 32nd century – the idea is that the crew is dealing with a massive problem to solve this season rather than a specific villain.

 Is there a trailer?
 Yes.
-A first teaser for Discovery season 4 debuted in April 2021, so you can get a sample of what the writers have planned for Burnham and crew in the latest instalment of Trek’s current flagship TV show.
+A first teaser for Discovery season 4 debuted in April 2021, and another full trailer dropped in October 2021.

 - Star Trek: Strange New Worlds – what we know

 - How to watch Star Trek in order